swathi-469/Agri-Bot/README.md

 # Algae Growth Monitoring
+> Hydro Bot-an algal growth monitoring robot will help to solve the above issue

-> The main purpose of this project is to help researchers keep track of natural conditions in the pool for algae cultivation.
-This link leads to the archive of the project.
+> The bot is aimed to look after the various parameters that will help in the uniform growth of algae.

+> Uniform growth of algae is much needed to use it for beneficial purposes such as bio-fuel, vegan leather etc...

+> An application is integrated to view the parameters that is being monitored

 ## Table of Contents
 1. [Summary](#Summary)